 Figure 22.
-Groundwater Levels of Turkey
+Groundwater Levels of Türkiye Source: NASA, 2021

-5. KEY INTERVENTION AREAS FOR NATIONAL PATHWAY
+KEY INTERVENTION AREAS FOR NATIONAL PATHWAY

-Mitigating the effects of COVID 19 are very needed to ensure food security and that nutritional needs of all individuals, particularly of vulnerable ones are met (such as social protection measures, breastfeeding, infant and young child feeding, healthy diets consumption, true info on diet-related diseases etc).
-Also, food systems should be shaped with the aims of being more resilient to the shocks, natural disasters and being financed in a more optimum ways, eliminating poverty and inequalities, physical access to the food for all with the affordable prices, improvement of agri-food trade that are negatively affected by COVID-19.
-Better governance and coordination between not only national and also regional and global actors should be ensured towards improvement of food systems.
-In particular, during national dialogues the UN Turkey's supports have oriented towards provision of specialised expertise in development of the national pathway preparation process.
-In line with Agenda 2030 and SDGs and in alignment with the United Nations Sustainable Development Cooperation Framework (UNSDCF 2021-2025), through a collaborative approach, the UN in Turkey will further support in implementation of the prioritized tracks of the national pathways in the areas of policy analysis/development, knowledge transfer, capacity development, outreach and advocacy in an effort to further strengthen the national food systems.
+There is a great need to mitigate the effects of COVID 19 to ensure food security and nutritional needs of all individuals, particularly of vulnerable ones are met (such as social protection measures, breastfeeding, infant and young child feeding, healthy diets consumption, true info on diet-related diseases etc).
+Also, food systems should be shaped with the aims of being more resilient to the shocks, natural disasters and being financed in a more optimum ways, eliminating poverty and inequalities, physical access to the food for all with the affordable prices. improvement of agri-food trade that are negatively affected by COVID-19.
+Better governance and coordination between not only national but also regional and global actors should be ensured towards improvement of food systems.
+In particular, during national dialogues UN Türkiye's support has been directed towards providing specialised expertise in the development of the national pathway preparation process.
+In line with Agenda 2030 and SDGs and in alignment with the United Nations Sustainable Development Cooperation Framework (UNSDCF 2021-2025), through a collaborative approach, the UN in Türkiye will further support in implementation of the prioritized tracks of the national pathways in the areas of policy analysis/development, knowledge transfer, capacity development, outreach and advocacy in an effort to further strengthen the national food systems.

-Turkey preserves its commitment to perform actions and main actions as a result of the 3rd Agriculture Forestry Council in line with the Summit.
-Turkey also committed to perform actions and main actions to be identified as a result of the Water Council Decleration in line with the Summit (MoAF, 2021c).
+In line with the Summit, Türkiye continues its commitment to take action and key actions and main actions as a result of the 3rd Agriculture Forestry Council.
+Türkiye also committed to perform actions and main actions to be identified as a result of the Water Council Decleration in line with the Summit (MoAF, 2021c).